jedevc/bhamcal/README.md

 # Birmingham Uni timetable extractor

-The University of Birmingham has a lovely service for accessing timeatables that is completely incompatible with any reasonable system.
+The University of Birmingham has a lovely service for accessing timetables that is completely incompatible with any reasonable system.
 This is a simple command line tool to extract the data from my.bham and generate something compatible with a reasonable system.